Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Introduction

-Cough is a common symptom of several diseases, particularly respiratory diseases.
-Acoustic analysis has several advantages for cough analysis as the main phenomenon of cough is the explosive sound (which is clearer than regular speech).
-Using acoustics, it can be predicted: whether it is dry or wet cough \cite{Swarnkar2013}, there is asthma from cough sounds \cite{khassaweneh2013}, whether it contains pertussis or not \cite{Pramono2016}.
-Recent advancements of deep learning methods offer a simpler way to train a large corpus of cough sounds for such a disease, e.g., COVID-19 detection through cough sounds \cite{Chaudhari2020,DariciHaritaoglu,Islam2022,Orlandic2021}.
 It may be necessary to have standard inputs by segmenting several cough sounds in a single audio file into individual cough sounds, such as training cough sounds in a deep learning method.
-Machine and deep learning methods have been found to be sensitive to the variations of the input data; hence such pre-processing is necessary.
+Machine and deep learning methods have been found to be sensitive to the variations of the input data; hence, such pre-processing is necessary.
 The process includes standardization, normalization, and similar.
-The previous research has shown that this pre-processing task improves and accelerates the performance of deep learning methods (e.g., \cite{Ioffe2015}).
+Previous research has shown that these pre-processing techniques, including on-the-fly processing, improve and accelerate the performance of deep learning methods (e.g., batch processing \cite{Ioffe2015}).
 However, the previous pre-processing techniques only focused on normalization and standardization.
-There is no effort has been found to standardize several coughs into individual coughs for the training of cough sounds for deep learning methods.
+To the best of our knowledge, no effort has been found to standardize several coughs into individual coughs, which will benefit the training of cough sounds for deep learning methods.

 Aside from the normalization and standardization of sound signals for deep learning methods, the research on cough segmentation has been growing with the aim of extracting cough signals from non-cough signals (noises such as music, speech, and other sounds).
 In \cite{Amrulloh2015}, the authors proposed to extract cough regions by mathematical features such as non-Gaussianity, Shannon entropy, and cepstral coefficients.
-They achieved 97.3\% of accuracy for cough sounds recorded in pediatric wards.
+They achieved 97.3\% accuracy for cough sounds recorded in pediatric wards.
 While this method is not intended to extract individual coughs, a theoretical framework for early COVID-19 detection through cough sounds is proposed in \cite{Belkacem2021} along with cough detection and segmentations.
 However, there is no clear explanation for this theoretical idea (without results) nor steps to segment coughs into individual coughs.
 The authors only share the clue that the segmentation phase will be performed based on pre-defined thresholds.